mennetorelli/Plumberz/README.md

 }
 ```

+`ZipConduit` allows you to combine a bunch of transformers in such a way that:
+* Drain all of the `ZipConduit`s of all yielded values, until they are all awaiting
+* Grab the next value from upstream, and feed it to all of the `ZipConduit`s
+* Repeat

 ```haskell
 newtype ZipConduit i o m r = ZipConduit {
     getZipConduit :: ConduitT i o m r
 }
 ```

-It allows you to combine a bunch of transformers in such a way that:
-* Drain all of the ZipConduits of all yielded values, until they are all awaiting
-* Grab the next value from upstream, and feed it to all of the ZipConduits
-* Repeat

 # Batch wordcount with Conduit